Hadoxt nask fragments

-The Hadoxt nask fragments are two Avestan texts, which are jointly extant through only two different manuscript traditions.
+The Hadoxt nask fragments, also known as Hadoxt Yasht, are two Avestan texts, which are jointly extant through only two different manuscript traditions.
 These texts may originate from the Hadoxt nask, one of the volumes of the lost Sasanian Avesta.

 Manuscripts

 The text of the Hadoxt nask fragments is extant through only two manuscript traditions, both are comparably old.
 The first manuscript is H6, also known as MH6 or M6, from the Haug collection.
 It is kept at the Hof- und Staatsbibliothek at Munich.
-Its colophon specifies that is was copied by a scribe of the name Kamden on November 20, 1397.
+Its colophon specifies that it was copied by a scribe of the name Kamden on November 20, 1397.
 The other manuscript is labeled K 20 (Rask collection) and is kept in the University Library Kopenhagen.
 It is extant through a number of copies, which, according to their colophons, were produced by a scribe named Mehrābān sometime in the late 14th century.
 Both manuscript traditions go back to a singly common ancestor.

 Structure and content

 Fragment 1

 The first Hadoxt nask fragment (HN 1) consists of one chapter, called fragard, and is separated into 17 stanzas.
-It contains a lengthy Avestan commentary of the Ashem Vohu manthra.
+It contains a lengthy Avestan commentary of the Ashem vohu manthra.
 The text is structured using the frashna formula, meaning it is framed as a consultation of Ahura Mazda by Zarathustra.
 According to Darmesteter, it can be separated into two parts, both of which discuss the same topic but in slightly different ways.

 Fragment 2

 The second Hadoxt nask fragment (HN 2) consists of two chapters, i.e., fragards, and it is separated into 42 stanzas.
 It too, is structured as a consultation of Ahura Mazda by Zarathustra.
 It contains a lengthy discussion on the fate of the soul after death.
-According to the text, the corporal soul (urvan) stays next to the corpse for three days until finally meeting its vision soul (daena), which leads it to the afterlife.
+According to the text, the corporal soul (urvan) stays next to the corpse for three days until finally meeting its vision soul (Daena), which leads it to the afterlife.
 There is a strong contrast between the experiences of the virtuous and guilty soul.
-Depending on its earthly deeds, the urvan may sense delicious perfumes or foul odors, see its daena as beautiful or ugly and eventually end up in paradise, attended to by angels, or in hell, mocked and tortured by demons.
+Depending on its earthly deeds, the urvan may sense delicious perfumes or foul odors, see its Daena as beautiful or ugly and eventually end up in paradise, attended to by angels, or in hell, mocked and tortured by demons.
 Due to this lengthy description, HN 2 is an important source for the Zoroastrian conception of the afterlife.
 It has been analyzed by numerous studies.
 Examples are the publications by Kellens and Piras.